- 3,000+ Texans and New Mexicans treated

 Got your results?

 If your score was elevated - or the result simply put words to something you have been carrying - a board-certified provider can do a full evaluation and build a plan with you.
-Most new patients are seen within 1-2 business days, in person in DFW or by video anywhere in Texas and New Mexico.
+Most new patients are seen within 1-2 business days, in person in DFW or by video anywhere in Texas.
 Most insured patients pay $0-$30 per visit.